 (Voyager 2, NASA, apod020225)

-A portion of the crescent Europa image, considerably reprocessed to enhance detail.
+The crescent Europa image above, considerably reprocessed to enhance detail.

 (Voyager Project, JPL, NASA, Calvin Hamilton, apod960813)